 During 2021, we completed the divestiture of five hospitals, including three which closed effective January 1, 2021 (for these hospitals we received net proceeds at a preliminary closing on December 31, 2020).
-These five hospitals represented annual net operating revenues in 2020 of approximately \$275 million and, including the net proceeds for the three hospital divestitures that preliminarily closed on December 31, 2020, we received total net proceeds of approximately \$28 million in connection with the disposition of these hospitals.
+These five hospitals represented annual net operating revenues in 2020 of approximately \$275 million and, including the net proceeds for the three hospital divestitures that preliminarily closed on December 31, 2020, we received total net proceeds of approximately \$28 million in connection with their disposition.